and3rson/raid/assets/index.md

 Events are usually delayed for up to 5 seconds.

 API is rate-limited.
-If you spam more than 4 RPS, you will be throttled.
+If you spam more than 10 RPS, you will be throttled.

+## Authentication

+You will need a key to use this API.

+  - To request a key, please send me an email (<a@dun.ai>) or ping me in Telegram ([\@andunai](https://t.me/andunai)).
+  - Include the key with every request in `X-API-Key` header.

 ## Endpoints